ding-lab/HotspotFilter/README.md

 FILTER lines which come from VCF_A and VCF_B, respectively.
 ```

+## Future work

+Note that errors are not effectively captured here.
+For instance, an incorrectly formatted BED file will
+cause this step to quietly fail, emitting header but no variatns, and no error message.
+This needs
+to be investigated and errors propagated

 # Extra documentation details below

 Starting project to merge VCFs according to BED file